RiaanZoetmulder/RiaanAppStudio/designdoc.md

 > whenever the app is first launched this method is used.
 It refers to listview to create the list of playable pictures.

 *listview()*
-> creates the list of playable scenarios refers to:
+> creates the list of playable scenarios. using ArrayAdapter  to convert the data.

 *onCreateOptionsMenu()*
 > creates options for 3 difficulty levels, easy medium and hard.
 Easy medium and hard are going to be stored as a list with different values to make sure that in the future if a different difficulty level has to be added, it is easier to do so.

-*onOptionsItemSelected() *
+*onOptionsItemSelected()*
-> whenever an option is selected this class fires and returns the id of that item.
+> whenever an option is selected this class fires and returns the id of that item. it is used to see which option was selected or which picture was selected.
+In the first case it stores this value, in the latter case it creates an intent and starts the game.

 **Methods in the game screen**